robmarkcole/applehealthdata/paper.md

 The script produces two matrix variables: `steplist` and `distlist`. `steplist` is a two-column vector with the date in YYYYMMDD format as the first column and the number of steps recorded that day as the second. `distlist` is a two-column vector with the date in YYYYMMDD format as the second column and the distance traveled (in miles) recorded that day as the second.
 For visualization and spot-checking, the script will also produce histograms of the two metrics.

+An example file from an iPhone 6 running iOS 11.3 is included in the archive.

 - A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience